Blueberry Muffin Biscotti

 • Using your hands form a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 12 x 3 inches.
 Sprinkle the 2 tablespoons of cane sugar on top of the log.

-• Bake for 35 minutes or until the middle looks set, but not completely done.
-Remove from oven and let rest for 10 minutes.
-Trim off the edges, then slice into 12 pieces and bake again for 20 minutes.
+• Remove from oven and let rest for 10 to 15 minutes or until it's cool enough to cut nice clean cuts.
+Trim off the edges, then slice into 12 pieces, separate them, and bake again for 20 minutes.
 Allow to cool completely on the baking sheet.

 • Store in a cool dry place for up to 7 days.